 At this point, you may be wondering whether customer service management is the same thing as customer relationship management.
 In fact, they’re not quite identical, even though there is some overlap between the two.

-Yes, both target the end goal of delivering an excellent customer experience and maximizing customer retention, but they take two very different approaches.
+Yes, both target the end goal of delivering an excellent customer experience and maximizing customer retention, thereby reducing churn, but they take two very different approaches.

 Essentially, CRM is about the big picture, and how data and analytics play into it.
 CSM, meanwhile, is focused on the day-to-day business of giving customers a terrific experience.